 - There may be a series of smaller incidents, none of which by themselves would be reason to dismiss you without notice, but which, when taken together, show that you are unwilling or unable to fulfill your responsibilities.
 Your employer is generally expected to try to fix the problem in other ways before dismissing you without notice.
 This includes giving you warnings, reprimands, and suspensions in a progressive series of steps up to dismissal.

-Contact Labour Standards if you have been dismissed without notice.
+Contact Labour Standards or a lawyer if you have been dismissed without notice.

 Can I be fired without notice if my employer sells the business?

 No. Sale or shut down of a business is not usually reason to dismiss you without notice.
 Other situations where you usually should not be dismissed without notice are:

 - lack of work or job redundancy due to reorganization or some other action within your employers control;

 - personality conflict, unless it is accompanied by misconduct;